Nocera Inferiore

 Nocera Inferiore (Nucèrä Inferiórë or simply Nucèrë, [nuˈ(t)ʃɛːrə], locally [nuˈ(t)ʃæːrə]) is a town and comune in the province of Salerno, in Campania in southern Italy.
 It lies west of Nocera Superiore, at the foot of Monte Albino, some 20 km east-southeast of Naples by rail.

 History

 The ancient city of Nuceria Alfaterna was situated nearby in Nocera Superiore.
 Some of the city's necropoli were located in the area of Nocera Inferiore.

 Its post-Roman history until 1851 is in common with Nocera Superiore.

 Post-Roman history

-At an early date, the city became an episcopal see, and in the 12th century, it sided with Innocent II against Roger of Sicily, suffering severely for its choice.
+At an early date, the city became an episcopal see named Nuceria Christianorum ('Nocera of the Christians'), and in the 12th century, it sided with Innocent II against Roger II of Sicily, suffering severely for its choice.